-Vacancies on the Board of Directors
+Vacancies of Board of Directors

-Under the Companies Act, shareholders may remove a director without cause by an ordinary resolution (which is passed by a simple majority of those voting in person or by proxy at a general meeting) irrespective of any provisions of any service contract the director has with the company, provided 28 clear days' notice of the resolution has been given to the company and its shareholders.
-On receipt of notice of an intended resolution to remove a director, the company must forthwith send a copy of the notice to the director concerned.
-Certain other procedural requirements under the Companies Act must also be followed, such as allowing the director to make representations against his or her removal either at the meeting or in writing.
+Companies Act.
+Under Delaware law, any director or the Under the shareholders may remove a entire board of directors may be director without cause by an removed, with or without cause, by the ordinary resolution (which is holders of a majority of the shares then passed by a simple majority of entitled to vote at an election of those voting in person or by directors, except (i) unless the proxy at a general meeting) certificate of incorporation provides irrespective of any provisions of otherwise, in the case of a corporation any service contract the director whose board of directors is classified, has with the company, provided stockholders may effect such removal 28 clear days' notice of the only for cause, or (ii) in the case of a resolution has been given to the corporation having cumulative voting, if company and its shareholders.
+On less than the entire board of directors is receipt of notice of an intended to be removed, no director may be resolution to remove a director, removed without cause if the votes cast the company must forthwith send against his removal would be sufficient a copy of the notice to the to elect him if then cumulatively voted director concerned.
+Certain other at an election of the entire board of procedural requirements under directors, or, if there are classes of the Companies Act must also be directors, at an election of the class of followed, such as allowing the directors of which he is a part. director to make representations against his or her removal either at the meeting or in writing.

-Under English law, the procedure by which directors, other than a company's initial directors, are appointed is generally set out in a company's articles of association, provided that where two or more persons are appointed as directors of a public limited company by resolution of the shareholders, resolutions appointing each director must be voted on individually.
+Under English law, the procedure Under Delaware law, vacancies and by which directors, other than a company's initial directors, are appointed is generally set out in a in office (even though less than a provided that where two or more of a public limited company by resolution of the shareholders, resolutions appointing each director must be voted on individually.